eserlxl/vglog-filter/doc/MSAN_LIMITATIONS.md

 ## Conclusion

 The MemorySanitizer warnings related to the C++ regex library are known limitations and do not indicate bugs in our code.
 Our fixes minimize the impact and ensure the program functions correctly.
 The test suite verifies that all functionality works as expected despite these library limitations.

+**Current Status**: The program successfully processes valgrind log files and all functionality works correctly.
+The MSan warnings are limited to the C++ standard library's regex implementation and do not affect the program's operation.
+Our enhanced locale initialization and other fixes help minimize the impact of these library limitations.